Things to do this weekend or today!

-Whether you’re a new expat looking for fun things to do in Singapore today or this weekend, or you’re in the middle of the ‘visitor phase’ and inundated with guests (don’t worry, it slows down once you’ve been here for two years or so!), it can be hard to keep coming up with awesome ideas for activities around town.
+Whether you’re a new expat looking for fun things to do in Singapore, or you’re in the middle of the ‘visitor phase’ and inundated with guests (don’t worry, it slows down once you’ve been here for two years or so!), it can be hard to keep coming up with awesome ideas for activities around town.
 But that’s where the EL team comes in!
 After years of playing tour guide to billions of friends and family, we’ve got all sorts of tips for the fun things to do with kids, cool things to do for couples, and some awesome things to do a night too – with or without kids.
 Plus, we feature a few unique activities you can do in Singapore, just to mix it up!